Vaping remains popular despite health concerns

 The germs not only affect people in the nearby vicinity, but also the people using the devices.
 An article from theconversation.com reported that e-cigarette devices weaken the immune system, similar to that of cigarettes, and can cause bacteria within the vapor to act aggressively toward the host immune system.

 According to migvapor.com, people begin vaping for several reasons, such as cloud-chasing, which is a competitive sport.
 These are competitions in which self-proclaimed “professional vapers” compete to see who can perform the most impressive tricks.
-Some people also use them for medicinal and relaxation purposes, as there are special oils that can be put in some of the devices that are used medicinally.
+Some people also use them for medicinal and relaxation purposes, as there are special oils that can be put in some of the devices that are used medicinally, such as a cbd vape cartridge.

 “I’ve never seen an ad for them,” Smith said.
 “Initially, it was for people who were trying to quit cigarettes who still needed the nicotine.
 Then it escalated to other people who didn’t need it for that.
 It’s self-advertisement.
 You see someone else using one and you want to do it too because it looks cool and then the cycle continues.”